NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
-After opening Powershell, we will run the Ping Command followed by the Private IP Address of the Linux Virtual Machine (VM), ping 10.0.0.5...
+After opening Powershell, we will run the Ping Command, followed by the Private IP Address of the Linux Virtual Machine (VM), ping 10.0.0.5...
 This will allow Wirshark to capture and display the ICMP traffic that we're looking for.
 </p>
 <br />